Table of contents

-- To act as an organizational chart.
+- Better information-sharing in the company.
 You can quickly see employee roles and reporting lines with an employee directory.
 This makes employee expertise easier to find and allows for a better flow of information within the organization.

-- For new hires.
+- Makes it easier to integrate into the team.
 By sharing your employee directory as part of your onboarding process, new hires can get an overview of the organization, find relevant people more easily, and learn more about their colleagues.

 - The employee’s full name—including their pronouns or nicknames